Current Client? Get 2026 Plan Help Here

 Managing Prescription Drug Costs

-To manage your prescription drug costs effectively:
+To help manage prescription drug costs:

-4. Explore Extra Help: Medicare’s “Extra Help” program assists with prescription drug costs for people with limited income and resources.
+• Explore Extra Help: Medicare’s Extra Help program may assist with prescription drug costs for individuals who meet income and resource requirements

 Ensuring Comprehensive Medicare Prescription Drug Coverage

-To ensure your medications are covered:
+To better understand how your medications may be covered:

 Original Medicare Drug Coverage FAQs